AustralianCyberSecurityCentre/azul-docs/docs/developer-guide/components/core/bedrock/README.md

 Also if enough old versions build up the following release of Azul will need to require a kafka reprocess to be run and assuming that has been run the old upgrade code and previous schemas could then be cleared.

+## Integration tests

+To run the golang integration test suite the docker-compose.yaml file must first be used to stand up, a minio pod to act as an S3 datastore.

+With the command:

+` docker compose up`

+Integration tests should be run with the script `test_integration.sh` with the missing environment variables set to run the azure storage related tests.